 - You are taking, or have just finished taking, a course of antibiotics.
 Yeast infections are common following antibiotic treatment.

-Here are some simple suggestions that may help prevent a yeast infection on your nipples, or cure a mild case of yeast infection:
+Here are some simple suggestions that may help prevent a yeast infection on your nipples, or cure a mild case of yeast infection, or what you are describing as a breast rash:

 - Yeast organisms hate sunlight, so give your bra and breasts a sun bath.
 Expose your nipples to sunlight for several minutes several times a day.
 After washing them, dry your bras in the sunlight.